Xenia, Ohio: Arts and culture

-From May 2017 the annual Dayton Hamvention will be held at the Greene County Fairgrounds, having moved from the now closed Hara Arena in Trotwood, Ohio.
+The annual Dayton Hamvention is held at the Greene County Fairgrounds, having been moved from the now closed Hara Arena in Trotwood, Ohio in May 2017.
 This event typically attracts over 20,000 amateur radio enthusiasts from around the world.

+The Industrial Strength Bluegrass Festival launched its first ever outdoor summer festival on July 17–19, 2025, at the Greene County Fairgrounds & Expo Center in Xenia, OH.

 Government

 The Xenia City Council exercises the powers and authority of a municipal corporation as determined by the constitution of the State of Ohio and the Charter and ordinances of the City of Xenia.
 The City Council is composed of seven elected council members, including one mayor.
 Council members are each elected for one four-year term of office.

-City Council members and term start years: